traeblain/.comV2/content/blog/now-in-color.md

 I started out with [Webtask](https://webtask.io) from Auth0, which I also love, but they stopped taking new registrations and so I feared--like Restlet--they were going to dump it soon.
 Then I remembered [Netlify](https://netlify.com) who hosts this site, recently offered a Functions service.
 Functions (as well as Webtasks) are short pieces of code that get called up and executed based on a web address.
 Combined with a "pre-compile" set of code that gets the latest data from my MeshyDB, I can execute and rebuild the site with the latest data in near real time.
 I do this by [IFTTT](https://ifttt.com "If This Then That") monitoring of data (i.e. Twitter, Refind, Goodreads, etc.) and executing these functions when something is found.
 Then these functions deploy a rebuild of my site giving the site a near dynamic/fresh feel all the while still being a static site.

 My previous site shot 3-4 additional web requests to my old API to be able to render the site.
 This new version, is compiled with the new data ready to go so there's less overhead on your end.
-It was quite fun to impliment.
+It was quite fun to implement.

 ## Lack of Activity Section